onevcat/Hedwig/README.md

 - [x] Authentication with `PLAIN`, `CRAM-MD5`, `LOGIN` or `XOAUTH2`.
 - [x] Send email with HTML body and attachments.
 - [x] Customize validation method and mail header, to track your mail campaign.
 - [x] Queued mail sending, without blocking your app.
-You can even send mails in concurrency way.
+You can even send mails concurrently.
-- [x] Work with Swift Package Manager, in latest Swift syntax and cross-platform.
+- [x] Works with Swift Package Manager, in the latest Swift syntax and cross-platform.
-- [x] Fully tests and [documented](https://onevcat.github.io/Hedwig/).
+- [x] Fully tested and [documented](https://onevcat.github.io/Hedwig/).

 ## Installation